 - You owe money to a car finance company

 If you crash the car or it's stolen, you still have to pay back the whole loan.
-But if you had bought gap cover the loan would be paid off earlier - meaning you're not left paying back money for a car you no longer have.
+But if you had gap cover, it would pay off the loan – meaning you're not left paying back money for a car you no longer have.

-- You'd be happy with a replacement (not a brand-spanking new) car.
+- You'd be happy with a replacement car that's not brand spanking new

 If you aren't bothered by your car's depreciation then there's not a lot of point in buying gap insurance.
-If your car is stolen or written off, your car insurance will pay out for a replacement car – so you'll get a car that's like-for-like.
-So the only benefit of gap is that you'll get back the original amount you paid.
-See our Cheap Car Insurance guide for tips on getting a cheap policy.
+If your car is stolen or written off, your car insurance will pay out for a replacement – so you'll get a car that's like-for-like.
+So the only benefit of gap is that you'd get back the original amount you paid.
+See our Cheap car insurance guide for tips on getting a cheap general car insurance policy.

-If you bought a used car, gap insurance isn't as useful.
+If you've bought a used car, gap insurance isn't as useful.
 This is because a used car won't fall in value at the same rate as a new car.
-On average, according to CAP, a three-year-old car's value will drop 14% in the first year, 24% in the second and 33% in the third year.
+On average, according to vehicle valuation company Cap HPI, a three-year-old car's value will drop 14% in the first year, 24% in the second and 33% in the third year.
 This is significantly less than the 60% average fall for new cars in the first three years.